2018 diet trend comparison

 What is it?

 WW is more of a lifestyle, based on a science-backed SmartPoints® system where foods provide a certain number of points.
 Members can choose from Studio, Personal or Digital Coaching.
-“WW currently has around 3.5 million active members and 32,000 meetings per week globally,” says Nicole Stride, Dietitian and WW Program Developer.
+“WW currently has around 3.5 million active members and 32,000 meetings per week globally,” says Nicole Stride, WW dietitian.
 “With more than 50 years of experience, WW is successful because it takes the latest science on food, mindset and movement and teaches you the skills to build lifelong healthy habits.”

 Pros of the WW program